orbingol/NURBS-Python/docker/pypy3/README.md

 Please see the documentation for details.

-Note: Use "pypy3" command to run the Python interpreter.
+Note: Type "pypy3" to run the Python interpreter.